I am a medical doctor attending residency in Paediatrics at Sachs' Children & Youth Hospital, Stockholm, Sweden.

 In Uganda we are partnered with Mbarara University of Science & Technology, Mbarara Regional Referral Hospital and Epicentre MSF, in Mbarara, southwest Uganda.

 Through my PhD project I have had the opportunity to lecture students of an international master program in Global Child Health, at the Department of Women's & Children's Health, Uppsala University.

 Presentations have also been conducted with colleagues in clinical care in Sweden and Uganda.

 2017: Awarded a fully funded personal 4 year scholarship by Stockholm County Council (research residency) to combine residency in Paediatrics with PhD studies.

 2016: Awarded funding by Stockholm South General Hospital for my research project and to attend a research school.

 2005: Awarded a scholarship by the Olof Palme Memorial Fund, to attain establishment of a student project in Nairobi, Kenya

-2016: Co-author in poster presented at 'Biosensors' conference, Göteborg, Sweden.
-Poster title 'Paper-based nucleic acid microarray for bacterial meningitis detection'
+2016: Co-author of poster presented at 'Biosensors' conference, Göteborg, Sweden.
+Poster title: 'Paper-based nucleic acid microarray for bacterial meningitis detection'.

-2015: Main author in poster presented at the annual national paediatrics conference (Barnveckan), Stockholm, Sweden.
-Poster title 'Future Point-of-Care Tests to Reduce the Burden of Pediatric Infectious Diseases in Low-income Countries – a Qualitative Study of the Perceptions of Health Professionals in Uganda'
+2015: Main author of poster presented at the annual national paediatrics conference (Barnveckan), Stockholm, Sweden.
+Poster title: 'Future Point-of-Care Tests to Reduce the Burden of Pediatric Infectious Diseases in Low-income Countries – a Qualitative Study of the Perceptions of Health Professionals in Uganda'